The American Astronaut: Plot

 Unaware of this danger, Curtis sets forth on his mission.
 After retrieving The Boy Who Actually Saw A Woman's Breast from Jupiter, Curtis is contacted by Professor Hess, who makes his intentions known.
 Fearful, Curtis and The Boy look for a place to hide.
 They come across a primitive space station constructed by Nevada State silver miners from the late 1800s.
 Inside they discover a small group of miners still alive, their bodies crippled and deformed by space atrophy.
-Unable to return home for fear that Earth's gravity would kill them, two of the miners mated and give birth to a boy known as Body Suit (James Ransone).
+Unable to return home for fear that Earth's gravity would kill them, two of the miners mated and gave birth to a boy known as Body Suit (James Ransone).
 He has been raised in a suit of hydraulics to simulate Earth's gravity with his parents' intention of him eventually being sent home.
 In trade for supplies and sanctuary, Curtis agrees to deliver Body Suit to Earth.

-Once they land on the lush planet of Venus, the terrain dramatically changes, and Curtis is inspired by a plan.
+Aboard Curtis's ship, he and the Boy try to clean Body Suit and teach him to read before crash landing on Venus.
+There, Curtis negotiates with Cloris, the Queen of Venus, who will only free his ship and give him the body of Johnny R. if he first presents her with a mate.
+Curtis discovers that Professor Hess is on Venus, plotting to kill the Boy.
+Because of this, he decides to present Body Suit as the Venutians' mate.
+Hess is enraged by this trickery and tries to kill Body Suit, but is unable to do so because he has a reason to kill him.
+The film ends with Hess delivering a monologue, stating that Curtis traveled to Earth to raise the Boy as his son.
+Meanwhile, Hess stayed on Venus to raise Body Suit, but was never able to kill him.